 Mackintoshes Tennis courts left and Cricket ground bottom with Heath rugby ground right.
 Charles Lambert & Co at North Dean Dyeworks became a West Vale garden centre.

 We have reached this point from left of picture.
-The road straight forward was to works entrances.
-We are going up the road behind the gent first, towards Elland.
-The road to the right continues through West Vale and there is a road behind us that goes towards Greetland and on to Ripponden.
+Firstly we can view Calder Street, straight forward.
+The road behind the gent takes us towards Elland.
+The road to the right of picture continues through West Vale to a second crossroads and on towards Holywell Green and Stainland.
+There is a road behind us that goes towards Greetland and on to Barkisland and Ripponden.

 Runaway lorry coming from Elland

-Back at the crossroads, we shall take the road towards Ripponden.
+Back at the crossroads, and now we shall take the road towards Ripponden.